IredactedIisawsome/Market-Microstructure-Order-Flow-Modeling-System/README.md

 # Market-Microstructure-Order-Flow-Modeling-System

-# **Overview**

-This project is a market microstructure research and engineering system focused on processing high frequency trade and Level 2 order book data to study short horizon order flow dynamics.
-The system emphasizes data quality, non stationarity, and realistic evaluation rather than point prediction alone.

-The goal of this repository is to demonstrate system design, modeling philosophy, and evaluation techniques used when working with noisy, adversarial data.
-Strategy specific logic and parameters are intentionally omitted.

-The full implementation is maintained in a private repository and is available to recruiters upon request.

-# **System Architecture**

--The system is structured as an end to end pipeline:

--High frequency trade and Level 2 order book ingestion

--Filtration layer to remove microstructure noise and low information events

--Feature extraction from depth and order flow dynamics

--Regime segmentation to handle non stationarity

--Distributional modeling using quantile based approaches

--Backtesting and evaluation under execution constraints

--Each stage is designed to be modular, testable, and configurable.

-# **Data Sources**

--The system operates on:

-  -Trade prints

-  -Level 2 bid and ask depth across multiple price levels

-  -Level 2 depth is used to model liquidity distribution, depth imbalance, and potential execution impact rather than relying only on top of book information.

-  -No real market data is included in this public repository.

-  -Filtration Layer

-  -Raw market data contains significant structural noise.
-A dedicated filtration layer is applied before any feature generation or modeling.

-The filtration process removes or downweights:

-  -Stale quotes

-  -Crossed or locked markets

-  -Mechanically induced bursts of low information activity

-  -Events unlikely to contribute to meaningful short horizon signal

-  -This layer is critical for improving signal to noise ratio and ensuring downstream models are trained on consistent inputs.

-  -Exact filtration rules are not disclosed in this public version.

-# **Level 2 Order Book Modeling**

-Rather than treating the order book as a single price and size, the system models liquidity across multiple depth levels.

-This enables:

-  -Measurement of depth shape and imbalance

-  -Estimation of sweep cost and liquidity consumption

-  -Analysis of how depth distribution influences short horizon price behavior

-  -All depth based features are abstracted in this repository.

-# **Regime Segmentation**

-  -Market behavior is non stationary.
-To address this, the system segments data into regimes based on market conditions such as liquidity and volatility.

-  -Models and evaluation metrics are analyzed both globally and within regimes to avoid overestimating performance in favorable conditions.

-  -Specific regime definitions and boundaries are omitted.

-# **Distributional Modeling**

-  -Instead of predicting a single outcome, the system uses quantile based modeling to estimate conditional return distributions.

-This approach supports:

-  -Asymmetric decision making

-  -Risk aware thresholding

-  -More informative evaluation than point forecasts

-  -Quantile regression is used as a core modeling tool, though model internals are not included here.

-# **Evaluation and Backtesting**

-Model performance is evaluated using:

-  -Macro F1 for classification balance

-  -Expected value distributions

-  -Drawdown analysis

-  -Regime conditioned metrics

-  -Backtesting incorporates realistic execution assumptions and estimated sweep costs to avoid optimistic bias.

-  -No live or historical performance results are published in this repository.

-# **Reproducibility and Tooling**

--Python based implementation

--Modular project structure

--Configuration driven experiments

--Git based version control and CLI workflows

--Dependencies and example configuration files are included for structural reference only.

-# **Access Note**

--This public repository is a structural and conceptual showcase.

--The full implementation, including feature logic, regime definitions, sweep cost models, and trained artifacts, is maintained in a private repository and can be shared with recruiters or interviewers upon request.
+This repository is an interview-facing showcase of a market microstructure research and engineering stack.
+It highlights the pipeline, modeling philosophy, and evaluation mindset used for short-horizon order flow problems.
+Production strategy logic, parameters, and proprietary data are intentionally omitted; a toy, fully runnable demo is provided to illustrate the workflow.

+## What’s included (showcase)
+- End-to-end pipeline skeleton: ingestion → filtration → feature extraction → regime-aware labeling → model training/eval.
+- Order book and trade feature engineering utilities designed for high-frequency, non-stationary data.
+- Toy synthetic demo (`scripts/run_toy_showcase.py`) that generates mock order book/trade data, builds features/labels, fits a lightweight model, and reports metrics—safe to run anywhere.
+- Documentation to guide interview walk-throughs and conversations about design trade-offs.

+## What’s intentionally omitted or redacted
+- Real market data, execution infrastructure, feature inventories, and regime definitions.
+- Sweep-cost logic, trading thresholds, and production backtesting stack (maintained privately).
+- Any code or parameters that would make this directly deployable as a trading strategy.

+## Quickstart (toy demo)
+1. Clone or download this repository, then open a terminal in its root (`.../Market-Microstructure-Order-Flow-Modeling-System`).
+2. Install Python 3.10+: `python --version`
+3. Install deps: `pip install -r requirements.txt`
+4. Run the demo: `python scripts/run_toy_showcase.py`
+5. Use the printed metrics to explain how the production system is evaluated without exposing real logic.

+## System architecture (conceptual)
+- High-frequency trade and Level 2 order book ingestion.
+- Filtration layer to remove microstructure noise and low-information events.
+- Feature extraction from depth and order flow dynamics.
+- Regime segmentation to handle non-stationarity.
+- Distributional/quantile modeling for asymmetric decision-making.
+- Backtesting and evaluation under execution constraints.
+- Each stage is modular, testable, and configuration-driven.

+## Data sources (showcase edition)
+- Trade prints and Level 2 depth across multiple price levels (structure only).
+- No live or historical market data is included here.
+- Depth is modeled to capture liquidity distribution, imbalance, and sweep cost; concrete rules are withheld.

+## Filtration layer
+- Removes or downweights stale quotes, crossed/locked markets, mechanical bursts, and low-information events.
+- Critical for signal-to-noise improvement; exact rules are redacted in this public version.

+## Level 2 order book modeling
+- Models liquidity across depth levels to measure shape/imbalance and estimate sweep cost and liquidity consumption.
+- Depth-based feature implementations are abstracted; interfaces remain for discussion.

+## Regime segmentation
+- Accounts for non-stationarity via liquidity/volatility-aware regimes.
+- Metrics are analyzed globally and per regime to avoid overstating performance; regime boundaries are omitted.

+## Distributional modeling
+- Uses quantile/distributional approaches instead of point forecasts to support risk-aware decisions.
+- Model internals are withheld; the toy demo uses a lightweight classifier for illustration only.

+## Evaluation and backtesting
+- Evaluated with macro F1, expected value distributions, drawdown analysis, and regime-conditioned metrics.
+- Backtesting assumptions and execution logic are private; the toy demo focuses on structure, not live PnL claims.

+## Access note
+- This public repo is a structural and conceptual showcase only.
+- The full implementation (feature logic, regime definitions, sweep cost models, and trained artifacts) is maintained in a private repository and can be shared with recruiters or interviewers upon request.